kikito/kiki.to/source/blog/2014-04-11-rule-4-make-stateless-modules.md

 Something _stateful_ is something which has _state_.
 Something _stateless_ is something which doesn't have _state_.

-_State_ is a general programming term that can be think intuitively as _internal memory_.
+_State_ is a general programming term that can be thought of intuitively as _internal memory_.
 In a stateful module, some functions can return different results with the same parameters (because some internal memory of the module - its _state_ - has changed).

 Here's an example of a stateful module: